 - No Central Bank.
 In the UK and US, bond yields fell during the crisis.
 With their own currency, they have a central Bank willing to intervene and buy bonds if necessary, this avoids any liquidity shortages.
 But, in the Eurozone, this didn’t occur (at least not until late 2012).
 Therefore, bond yields rose, and countries felt a need to cut budget deficits quickly.
 The UK and US only pursued very moderate austerity in 2011/12.
 But, some countries in Europe, cut government spending very significantly.

-- Combined with falling private sector spending, aggregate demand fell sharply.
+- Fiscal austerity.
+Combined with falling private sector spending, government spending cuts caused aggregate demand to fall sharply.

 - Weak monetary policy.
 The ECB is responsible for the whole Eurozone and is unable to target higher growth in depressed areas.
-The UK and US adopted quantitative easing, but not Europe.
+The UK and US adopted quantitative easing, but the ECB is much more reluctant.

 - Housing markets vulnerable.
 Countries like Spain and Ireland saw a boom in house building, which as created a large surplus of housing.
 This has meant the fall in house prices was more sustained than say the UK.